Donald Cruickshank: Career

 Many of the businesses that Cruickshank has worked for or chaired have been engaged in the media sector.
 He was managing director of Virgin Group from 1984 to 1989, overseeing its stock market listing and subsequent delisting.
 In the 1970s and early 1980s, Cruickshank held management positions at The Times Newspapers and Pearson Longman.
 From 1999 to 2004, he chaired Scottish Media Group (SMG).
 More recently, he was a board member of Qualcomm (2005–2015) and in 2014 became chairman of 7Digital.

 While two of Cruickshank's public service roles – director general of UK telecoms regulator, Oftel, from 1993 to 1998; and chairman of millennium big task force, Action 2000 – had a media slant to them, others were in healthcare and financial services.
 Between 1986 and 1989, he was CEO of Wandsworth NHS Trust and from 1989 to 1993 he was CEO of NHS Scotland.
 In 1998 Cruickshank was commissioned by the UK Treasury to review the competitiveness of the UK banking sector, which was published in March 2000.
 From 2001 to 2007, he was on the board of the Financial Reporting Council.

-Cruickshank’s three years as chairman of the London Stock Exchange saw him champion and then walk away from a proposed merger with German Exchange operator, Deutsche Börse; appoint Clara Furse as chief executive; and complete the 200 year old institution's commercialisation by listing it on its own market.
+Cruickshank’s three years as chairman of the London Stock Exchange were marked by declining a proposal to merge with German Exchange operator Deutsche Börse, appointing Clara Furse as chief executive, and listing the Exchange on its own market.